-Some Fraser fir growers continue to incur costs for site selection decisions that they made years ago.
+Proper site selection for Fraser fir Christmas trees involves consideration of a wide number of factors that can influence the ultimate success of production.
+Many Fraser fir growers continue to incur costs for poor site selection decisions made years ago.
 The decision to set a particular field affects all subsequent management activities for the trees on that site, for good or worse.
 Natural fertility of the soil will determine both the quality of tree growth and the cost of fertility management.
-Aspect and elevation can influence the incidence of several pests.
-Clay soils, soil depth to bedrock and/or water drainage patterns can predispose Fraser fir to infection by Phytophthora root rot.
-While certain management activities can off set the effects of a poor or marginal site, there usually is an increase in the cost and time for production as compared to better sites.
-By considering a full range of site factors, many problems can be avoided in the site selection process.
+Aspect (the direction a field faces) and elevation can influence the incidence of several pests.
+Site factors including clay content of soils, soil depth to an impervious layer or rock, and water drainage patterns across a field can predispose Fraser fir to infection by Phytophthora root rot.
+While certain management activities can off-set the negative impacts of a poor or marginal site, the cost of production and the time involved in finishing trees will usually increase compared to better sites.
+By considering a full range of site factors, many problems can be avoided, delayed, or reduced in the site selection process.

-Elevation and aspect can define the suitability of a site for Fraser fir, particularly in regard to the climate and soil of that site.
-The climates of either cold and exposed high-elevation sites (ridges and peaks above 4,500 feet) or very warm low-elevation sites (south-facing slopes below 3,000 feet) can adversely affect Fraser fir root growth, bud set and tree quality.
-At either extreme, the period of time that tree roots function may be limited.
+Elevation and aspect are often used to define the suitability of a site for Fraser fir, particularly in regard to the climate and soil.
+As a rule of thumb, growers in some counties used a 3,000 foot bottom threshold, but widespread production in other counties occurs at much lower elevations.
+However, either extreme in elevation present problems.
+Very cold, exposed high-elevation sites (ridges and peaks above 4,500 feet) and very warm low-elevation sites (south-facing slopes below 2,500 feet) adversely affect Fraser fir root growth, bud set and foliage quality.
+At either climatic extreme, the period of time that tree roots function may be limited.

-Climate and temperature also largely influence the formation of soil on a site.
+Climate and temperature also control the formation of soil on a site.
 Organic matter decays and minerals weather faster on warmer sites.
 Lower elevations and southern aspects generally have less organic matter in the topsoil and more clay in the subsoil than higher elevations or northern aspects.
 At elevations above 3,400 feet, dark, loam soils can be found at any aspect.
 As elevation drops below 3,000 feet, aspect becomes more important.
-At 2,400 feet, a south-facing slope may have too much clay in the subsoil to avoid disease problems where the north face of the same ridge can have a less weathered, loamier subsoil that drains well.
+At 2,400 feet, a south-facing slope may have too much clay in the subsoil predisposing the site to PRR spread.
+The north face of the same ridge will have a less-weathered, loamy subsoil that drains better.
 Aspect will have a greater influence on steeper slopes than on level ground.

-To avoid survival problems associated with Phytophthora root rot (PRR) on low elevation clayey sites, some growers have shifted to high elevation sites.
-While they greatly reduced their risk of root rot, growers have experienced a different set of site-related problems.
-Climate can be severe.
-High elevation trees are at greater risk of being whipped by winds, beaten by hail, or pruned by late spring freezes.
-Well-drained soils may become excessively dry during droughts.
+After experiencing PRR-related mortality at low-elevation clayey sites, some growers have shifted their production to high elevation farms.
+While they reduced their risk of root rot, they did not eliminate it.
+The same factors that predispose a low elevation site to disease are still present -- they are simply less widespread.
+Also, these growers incurred a different set of site-related problems.
+High elevation climate can be severe.
+Trees are at greater risk of being whipped by strong winds, beaten by hail, or pruned by late spring freezes.
+Well-drained high-elevation soils can become excessively dry during droughts.
 High-elevation organic soils have different fertility issues that require individualized management.
-These potential problems are not insurmountable and do not take the land out of production as PRR would, but can increase production costs and rotation length.
+These potential problems are not insurmountable and do not take the land out of Christmas tree production as PRR would, but can increase production costs and rotation length.

 Slope and water drainage must be considered carefully when selecting a site.
 Most Fraser fir in North Carolina are planted on sloping land because it drains better than flat land.
 Water moves slowly out of flat land which can remain saturated long enough for Phytophthora root rot to get started.
 However, sloping land does not guarantee a good site for Fraser fir, nor is flat land always bad.